DroidScript/Docs/files/markup/README.md

 # DroidScript Markup

-This folder contains all the markup files for all controls, methods, and components of **DroidScript**'s **app** object.
+This folder contains all the markup files for all controls, methods, and components.
 Each file is a JavaScript file that resembles a codebase with all the code removed and only the **comments** left.

 > There is a VS Code Extension that generates docs on-the-fly and displays a preview live in the editor.
 Install it [here](https://marketplace.visualstudio.com/items?itemName=droidscript.droidscript-docs).